kentaro/mix_tasks_upload_hotswap/README.md

 This package provides a mix task, `recombinant.deploy`, to deploy local changes to remote node and to apply them without rebooting whole the application.

 It could be convenient when you code for a [Nerves](https://www.nerves-project.org/) device because it's much faster than `mix firmware && mix upload`.
-Although you eventually need to update the firmware if you want to persist the changes onto the device, this task could be your help in development phase because it allows you to quickly confirm if your changes work fine on a device without waiting long time.
+Although you eventually need to update the firmware if you want to persist the changes onto the device, this task could be your help in development phase because it allows you to quickly confirm if your changes work fine on the device without waiting long time.

 ## Installation